 docker inspect hello-world.

-In the demo above, you could have used the
+In the demo above, you used the

 docker pull command to download the